Using Private and Public Assessments in Security Information Sharing Agreements: Introduction

-First, we analyze the role of a rating/assessment system in providing an imperfect public signal about the quality of firms' reports in the agreement.
-We show that for the proposed NPDs equipped with a simple monitoring structure, the folk theorem of \cite{fudenberg94} holds in the repeated game, therefore making it possible to design appropriate inter-temporal incentives to support cooperation.
-We illustrate the construction of these incentives through an example, and discuss the effect of the monitoring accuracy on this construction.
-We then consider the design of such incentives in the absence of a pubic monitoring system.
-Specifically, we assume that the firms have access to a communication platform, through which they are allowed to report their private beliefs on whether other firms are adhering to the agreement.
-We show that given a simple imperfect private monitoring structure by each firm, the folk theorem of \cite{kandori98} will be applicable to our proposed NPDs, again enabling the design of appropriate incentives for information sharing.
+First, we consider the design of cooperation incentives when firms have access to a communication platform, through which they can report their private beliefs on whether other firms are adhering to the agreement.
+We show that given a simple imperfect private monitoring structure by each firm, the folk theorem of \cite{kandori98} is applicable to our proposed NPDs, thereby incentivizing information sharing.
+We then analyze the role of a rating/assessment entity in providing an imperfect public signal about the quality of firms' reports in the agreement.
+We show that the folk theorem of \cite{fudenberg94} is applicable in this scenario, therefore again making it possible to design appropriate cooperation incentives.
+We illustrate the construction of such incentives through an example, and discuss the effect of the monitoring accuracy on the construction.
+We also discuss some practical implications of these findings.